hiro2233/nuttx/nuttx/README.txt

      is not a long as you might think because there is no dependency checking if you are using a native Windows toolchain.
 That bring us to #3:

-  3. Dependencies are not made when using Windows versions of the GCC on a POSIX platform (i.e., Cygwin).
-This is because the dependencies are generated using Windows paths which do not work with the Cygwin make.

-       MKDEP                = $(TOPDIR)/tools/mknulldeps.sh

-     If you are building natively on Windows, then no such conflict exists and the best selection is:

-       MKDEP                = $(TOPDIR)/tools/mkdeps.exe

 General Pre-built Toolchain Issues

   To continue with the list of "Window Native Toolchain Issues" we can add